eHealthAfrica/aether-django-sdk-library/aether/sdk/multitenancy/README.md

 ## Technical implementation

-The module `django_eha_sdk.multitenancy` contains all the relevant code to make multi-tenancy work.
+The module `aether.sdk.multitenancy` contains all the relevant code to make multi-tenancy work.

 Check the [tests sample](/tests/fakeapp/) to understand how to use it in the app.